appdotnet/api-spec/auth.md

         &scope=[scopes separated by spaces]
     ```

-    > To avoid cross-site scripting attacks, we also support the **state** paramater.
+    > To avoid cross-site scripting attacks, we also support the **state** parameter.
 If you include a state parameter, we will append it to the query parameters when redirecting the user to your **Redirection URI**.

     > To comply with Apple's App Store Guidelines, you can add the query string parameter ```adnview=appstore``` to hide all signup links on the authentication pages.